 You have three months to complete a Language Sprint fully, making sure to follow all the rules.
 In the case of the Super Sprint, that means participating in a class for an hour every single day for three months.
 Missing classes, coming late or leaving early won’t get you to the finish line.

-If you give 100% of your effort and finish successfully, there’s a cashback prize!
+If you give 100% of your effort and finish successfully, there’s a cashback prize or you can get class credits of an even higher value!
 As you can see in the chart above, the bigger the challenge, the greater the reward.

 Easy ways to hit your daily goal